 While solar often gets a cursory mention in many articles about generators, the technology has not yet evolved to the point that it is financially beneficial to install a solar-powered generator.

 One of the most popular variations of the standby generator is a natural gas-powered one.
-As of 2019, natural gas generators accounted for the largest share of overall generation capacity, 43% in the United States).
+As of 2019, natural gas generators accounted for the largest share of overall generation capacity (43% in the United States).

 What Size Generator Do I Need?

-One of the most common mistakes is that customers often buy the largest natural gas generator available.
-That is one solution.
-However, a more sensible and affordable one is to buy a generator sized to your home’s most essential electrical circuits.
+One of the most common mistakes customers make is buying the largest natural gas generator available.
+While that is one solution, there’s a more sensible and affordable one: buy a generator sized to your home’s most essential electrical circuits.

-I’ve Chosen and Installed My Generator; What’s the Next Step?
+I’ve Chosen and Installed My Generator.
+What’s the Next Step?

 The natural gas will be brought in using pipes buried underground.
-All pipes used for installing your natural gas line must be approved by the AGA (American Gas Association).
-This ensures that they are made of the highest quality.
+All pipes used for installing your natural gas line plumbing must be approved by the AGA (American Gas Association).
+This ensures that they are durable and made of the highest quality.

 As the temperatures slowly warm and Houstonians begin to forget about the storm’s power outages, don’t lose sight of the importance of investing in a standby generator.
-Sure, we may not experience that type of extreme cold again in our lifetimes, but when we do have inclement weather, you can be confident that your family’s routine is disrupted.
+Sure, we may not experience that type of extreme cold again in our lifetimes, but when we do have inclement weather, you can be confident that your family’s routine won’t be disrupted.